IBM/aspera-cli/README.md

 * 4.2.3.pre

 	* new: parameter `multi_incr_udp` for option `transfer_info`: control if UDP port is incremented when multi-session is used on `direct` transfer agent.
+	* new: command `aoc files node_info` to get node information for a given folder in the Files application of AoC.
+Allows cross-org or cross-workspace transfers.

 * 4.2.2